Q. What is a Diagnostic Medical Sonographer?

 Q. When does the program start and what is the application deadline for the program?

 A. The program starts in the Fall of every year.
 There is only one class selection per year.
 The deadline to apply is May 1st.

 Q. What are the application requirements?

 A. The student should apply to Miami Dade College and also apply to the DMS program.
-To apply to the program the student should have completed ENC 1101, MAC 1105, BSC 1005, BSC 1005L, BSC 2085, BSC 2085L, BSC 2086, BSC 2086L, PHY 1004, PHY 1004L, and HSC 0003.
+To apply to the program the student should have completed ENC 1101, MAC 1105, BSC 2085, BSC 2085L, BSC 2086, BSC 2086L, PHY 1004, PHY 1004L, and HSC 0003 and HSC 0003L.
 Students must have completed all courses before starting the program.
-Students may still apply if the courses will be completed in the summer before the fall start date.
-SPC 1026, PHI 2604, CLP 1006 can be taken within program and are not needed to apply to the program.
-It is recommended the student complete these courses before starting the program.
+Students may still apply if the courses will be completed in the summer after the application deadline but should understand that the selection criteria is based on the programmatic GPA and number of courses completed.